tamc/excel_to_code/README.md

 # Limitations

 1. Not tested at all on Windows
-2. INDIRECT formula must be convertable at runtime into a standard formula
+2. INDIRECT and OFFSET formula must be convertable at runtime into a standard formula
 3. Doesn't implement all functions (see doc/Which_functions_are_implemented.md)
 4. Doesn't implement references that involve range unions and lists (but does implement standard ranges)
 5. Sometimes gives cells as being empty, when excel would give the cell as having a numeric value of zero
 6. The generated C version does not multithread and will give bad results if you try
+7. Newlines are removed from strings